-When it comes to green cleaning in the workplace, there are a few key things to keep in mind.
-First, it’s important to educate employees on the importance of green cleaning and how it can positively impact both their health and the environment.
+There are a few key things to remember regarding green cleaning in the workplace.
+First, educating employees on the importance of green cleaning and how it can positively impact their health and the environment is essential.
 Next, be sure to select cleaning products that are environmentally friendly and effective.
 Lastly, establish policies and procedures for correctly using and disposing of green cleaning products.
 By following these tips, you can successfully implement green cleaning practices in your workplace.
 Doing so will create a healthier and more sustainable work environment for everyone involved.